Plan a vacation in Norway?

 Autopass

-When driving an electric car in Norway, all public toll roads are free, as long as you have signed up for an “AutoPASS” agreement and received an electronic tag, or have registered your existing one with Autopass.
+When driving an electric car in Norway, most public toll roads are free, as long as you have signed up for an “AutoPASS” agreement (Norwegian residents have an electronic tag.
+As a foreigner, this is not required), or have registered your existing one with Autopass.

 Make sure to apply for a “fritaksavtale” to get free or reduced price on toll roads.
-Update by January 1.st “2020: Not all toll roads are free any more, but the price for an electric car will still be lower than for a fossil car, max 50% of normal price.
+Update by January 1. st “2020: Not all toll roads are free anymore, but the charge for an electric car will still be lower than for a fossil car, max 50% of the normal price.

 Sometimes the front window does not allow the signal from the tag to come through properly.
-In that case – put it in the back window, or put it in the nose cone as shown in the following video:
+In that case – put it in the back window, or somewhere appropriate.

-You can get one at Tesla, but they can be obtained from several places if you do not have one from before.
+You can get one at Tesla, but they can also be obtained from several places if you do not have one already.

-Some charging-stations have a cable connected, but there are quite a few without as well.
+Some charging stations already have a cable connected, but there are quite a few without as well.

-Tesla owners Club Norway have sponsored an number of 22kW chargers at various shopping malls and hotels around the country.
+Tesla Owners Club Norway has sponsored quite some 22kW chargers at various shopping malls and hotels in Norwat.
 You can check them out here:

 Tesla chargers

-Many hotels have Type-2 destination chargers from Tesla (check in Tesla map by following QR-link)
+Many hotels have Type 2 Destination Chargers from Tesla (check in the Tesla map – or by following the QR-link above)

 CHAdeMO adapter